 Once your Pension Account has been established, superannuation regulations prevent you from adding further money to it.
 If you have other super savings with which to start a pension you will need to commence a separate pension.
 Alternatively, you could use the Pension refresh form to 'roll back' your existing pension into a super account, rollover or contribute to that account and start a new pension.
-The Pension refresh form is available on the Secure Online Portal.
+The Pension refresh form is available in the Secure Online Portal.

-You can have more than one pension in MYONESUPER if you wish.
+You can have more than one pension in Lesf and Macmahon Super if you wish.